rubenprietodiaz/gmxQtools/README.md

     - Export selected poses as pdb files.
     - Export GPCR as pdb file, save as protein.pdb.

-6. **Prepare system for pymemdyn**: at this point you have multiple ligands (and/or diferent poses for same ligand) as pdb files with residue name 'UNK' and the protein.
+6. **Prepare system for PyMemDyn**: at this point you have multiple ligands (and/or diferent poses for same ligand) as pdb files with residue name 'UNK' and the protein.
-   Execute 'setup_pym.py' in the directory containing all the files to create complexes between ligand and receptor, generate parameters of the ligands using [Ligpargen][https://github.com/Isra3l/ligpargen], and rename the files properly for pymemdyn.
+   Execute 'setup_pym.py' in the directory containing all the files to create complexes between ligand and receptor, generate parameters of the ligands using [Ligpargen][https://github.com/Isra3l/ligpargen], and rename the files properly for PyMemDyn.

       ```bash
       setup_pym [-C CLUSTER] [-l LIGAND]